christinebuckler/provider-prescriber/README.md

 Brute force method compares each item to every other item which doubles the computation and memory storage with each addition to the input data set O(n<sup>2</sup>).
 The curse of dimensionality makes this a very challenging task.
 LSH reduces the dimensionality of high-dimensional data.

 To tackle this problem, I utilized MinHash LSH (Locality Sensitive Hashing) which is an efficient algorithm to find similar items using hashes.
 This technique approximates similarity within a threshold using the following steps:
-1. Input binary vectors where non-zero values indicate presence of element/feature
+1. Transform data into binary vectors where non-zero values indicate presence of element/feature
+![binaryvector](/images/binaryvector.png)
 2. Create hashes/slices of each item (increasing the number of hashes increases accuracy but also increases computational cost and run time)
+![hashes](/images/hashes.png)
 3. Group items with similar hashes into buckets (option to set similarity threshold)
+![MinHashLSHbuckets](/images/MinHashLSHbuckets.png)
 4. Calculate similarity distance between items in the same bucket

-![binaryvector](/images/binaryvector.png)
-![hashes](/images/hashes.png)
-![MinHashLSHbuckets](/images/MinHashLSHbuckets.png)
 ![MinHashLSHwithinbucket](/images/MinHashLSHwithinbucket.png)
+5. Tune parameters.
+* Increasing the number of hashes increases accuracy but also increases computational cost and run time.
+* Increasing the similarity threshold increases the number of buckets.

 Below is an overview of the process steps which begins with data exploration and data munging.
 The model requires that the input be transformed into binary vectors which was done by parsing the csv in Python.
 I used Apache Spark's implementation of MinHash LSH to take advantage of distributed computing to evaluate many parallel similarity calculations.
 The PySpark script was executed on an AWS virtual machine for additional computing power and resources.
 The output csv was uploaded to a Postgres database where it is available to be queried by users.